2024 E. Monument Street, Room 2-635

 NHANES Kidney Disease Studies - Ongoing efforts to provide the most valid estimates of kidney disease prevalence in the U.S. as well as examine concurrent complications and consequences.

 National committees: My role as vice-chair of the National Kidney Foundation Kidney Disease Outcomes Quality Initiative (KDOQI) workgroup for the Clinical Practice Guideline “Chronic Kidney Disease: Evaluation, Classification and Stratification” has lead to ongoing involvement in the international effort to address the public health burden of chronic kidney disease.
 This has included contributing to Kidney Disease Improving Global Outcomes(KDIGO) initiative planning controversies meetings in 2004 and 2009 and new guidelines in 2013.
+Likewise, the NKF-FDA-EMA joint initiatives for improving intermediate outcomes of CKD progression in clinical trials was informed by our work in 2013 and 2018.

 2015 National Kidney Foundation (NKF) David M. Hume Memorial Award - highest honor given to a distinguished scientist-clinician in the field of kidney and urologic diseases